SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 Multiple effects can be instantiated while the weather is active.

 `Prefab` [Master Bundle Pointer](MasterBundlePtr.md): game object with a particle system.
 PlayOnAwake should be disabled.
+For effects tied to the view it may be helpful to change the culling mode to Always Simulate.

 `Emission_Exponent` *float*: power applied to weather intensity multiplied by default constant rate over time.